CuriousIncident/crtsh/README.md

 # crtsh
-very simple bash script using the crt.sh SQL-database for subdomain enumeration
+A very simple bash script using the crt.sh SQL-database for subdomain enumeration